lsst-sitcom/sitcomtn-003/index.rst

 #################

 Because the senM is calculated in ZCS, the annular Zernikes we use in conjunction with the senM also need to be in the ZCS.
 Assuming the images we get from the DAQ is in CCS, we need to convert them into ZCS before we run
 `cwfs <https://github.com/bxin/cwfs>`__ on them.
-Since from CCS to ZCS is a 180 degree rotation around the z-axis, the images simply need a left-right flip.
+Since from CCS to ZCS is a 180 degree rotation around the y-axis, the images simply need a left-right flip.

 .. code:: py